wootfish/eli.sohl.com/_posts/2020-06-05-dht-size-estimation.md

 Everything described here relies only on ordinary lookups for arbitrary addresses, meaning size estimates can be produced as a byproduct of ordinary network activity.
 This allows peers to maintain up-to-date estimates of network size essentially for free.

 This is original research.
-I could not find any prior published descriptions of it.
-This method is several orders of magnitude faster than the next-best published methodology of which I am aware.
+I could not find any prior published descriptions of this method, and it is several orders of magnitude faster than the next-best published methodology of which I am aware.

 <hr>